 Choosing to hire a Virtual Assistant or Full-Time Employee is never an easy task, but the time will come when the success of your business depends on it.
 If you are trying to decide whether a virtual assistant or an in-house employee is the better option for you, the following considerations will help.

 Determine which duties you want your new hire to handle.
-From listings to closing transactions, real estate processes are detailed and deadline driven.
-This means you need to choose a candidate that has an understanding of these processes, and experience in completing them.
+From listings to closing transactions, real estate processes are detailed and deadline-driven.
+This means you need to choose a candidate who understands these processes and experience in completing them.
 Employees may have many of these skills, but finding the right one can be challenging.
 A real estate virtual assistant is generally well versed in these activities, making it easier to find a candidate that meets your needs.

-Choosing between an employee and virtual assistant should also come down to the dollars involved.
-You will need to consider the hourly wage, commission potential and other costs.
-With traditional employees you will need to factor in the costs of providing an office and workspace, including the expenses of a desk, computer, Internet access and phone lines.
-Consider any additional dollars required for paying taxes, insurance and other benefits.
-All of these things won’t be required for a virtual assistant, as he or she will already have the tools for the job, and as a contractor, won’t require the same additional payroll expenses.
+Choosing between an employee and a virtual assistant should also come down to the dollars involved.
+You will need to consider the hourly wage, commission potential, and other costs.
+With traditional employees, you will need to factor in providing an office and workspace, including the expenses of a desk, computer, Internet access, and phone lines.
+Finally, consider any additional dollars required for paying taxes, insurance, and other benefits.
+All of these things won’t be required for a virtual assistant, as they will already have the tools for the job, and as a contractor, won’t require the same additional payroll expenses.

 Once you’ve considered these aspects, the decision of choosing a virtual assistant or an employee will become clear.
-While this may take a bit of time up front on your part, the long-term time and cost requirements should have a major influence on your choice.
+While this may take a bit of time upfront on your part, the long-term time and cost requirements should have a major influence on your choice.
 So now that you know schedule your Double My Business Strategy Session today and find out how a MyOutDesk Virtual Assistant!